 The evaluation of the course shall be based on three components: within course and end of course examinations and assignments (quizzes, tutorials etc.).

-The weightage of marks given below can generally be used as a guideline in the
+The weightage of marks given below can generally be used as a guideline in the computation of the final grade.

 Course Title: Overview of Public Health (2 Credits)